julienloizelet/julienloizelet/README.md

 ---

-I contribute, sometimes even as main maintainer, to some of their projects:
+I take on the role of lead maintainer for a few of their projects: